-CAP Services is excited to offer you an opportunity to support our Photovoltaics for Domestic Violence (PV/DV) Project.
+CAP Services is excited to announce its Photovoltaics for Domestic Violence (PV/DV) Project.
 This Project will reduce electricity costs at our Family Crisis Center (FCC), a 24-hour domestic violence and runaway youth shelter in Stevens Point, WI.
 This will increase our financial stability and enable us to direct as many resources as possible to client services.

 Overview of PV/DV Project